Thrax989/SWGFlurry/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 For more information, see https://review.swgemu.com.

-### Credits to the following servers for there additional code contributions that we use in our code.
-  * Awakening
-  * Basilisk
-  * Clone Wars
-  * Empire in Flames
-  * Infinity
-  * Reckoning
-  * Sentinels Republi
-  * SWG-Europa
-  * Sunrunner II
-  * Tarkins Revenge